top of page

 The main factors that contribute to how long it takes for someone to sober up are:

-• Gender: women tend to have a higher BAC for longer than men will
+• Gender: Women tend to have a higher BAC for longer than men, mainly due to differences in body composition and alcohol metabolism, affecting the duration of sobering up.

 Many people view sobering up as how they are feeling after a night of drinking.
 Some people claim that something traumatic happening can “sober them up” within minutes, but this is not possible.